cesarneyit/FusionA/README.md

 (10)   [ 0, 3 ]   1
 ```

-Now we can compute the FS indicators and we can see that SU(3,3) has FS-exponent 2
+Now we can compute the list of all n-th FS indicators ( in the following example for SU(3,3) )

 ```GAP
 gap> FS_indicator(2,3,2);